minilikmila/AuthNGo/README.md

 # AuthNGo

-#### Go based authentication service.
+#### Fully open-source authentication service.
 It's under development and also It will support various databases.